arthurgrand-tech/Timesheet_new_aproach/replit.md

-# Timesheet Management System
+# Timesheet Application - Multi-Tenant SaaS

 ## Overview

-This is a full-stack timesheet management application built with React (frontend) and Express.js (backend).
-The application features multi-tenant architecture with role-based access control, allowing organizations to manage employee timesheets, projects, and approvals efficiently.
+This is a multi-tenant SaaS timesheet application built with React, Node.js, and PostgreSQL.
+The application allows organizations to manage employee timesheets with role-based access control and subscription tiers.
+It features a modern architecture with a clean separation between frontend and backend components.

 ## User Preferences